My name is Aliona and I am a Fine Art, Fashion, and Portrait Photographer. The main subject of my work is complex emotions.

 Nowadays society likes to oversimplify emotions replacing them with a limited set of emojis.
 In reality what we feel is complex, self-contradictory, sometimes vague.
 A person can feel sadness that’s pleasurable, happiness on the edge of despair, or jealousy mixed with admiration.
 This is the kind of emotional cocktail that makes us feel alive.

-As a person living with a mood disorder, I always wanted to understand in detail my emotional world to live in peace with it.
 When I work with a model, I try to establish a strong bond and dive into a common emotional experience to bring real feeling to the picture.
 To support this feeling, I master a broad range of aesthetics, which I create through light, color, wardrobe, handmade props, location, and post-production of the series.

 I started my photography 14 years ago in Moscow as a welcome escape from mundane studies of engineering.
 I first photographed my friends, but in less than a year I was able to develop my own practice and start working commercially.
 During the next couple of years, I photographed hundreds of strangers, learning all about faces, light, and connection.
 As I paid my dues, I moved on to fashion photography, but even now I can’t imagine a truer way to express my admiration towards a person than capturing their candid portrait.